By Elizabeth F. McNamara

 The focus on the fire department began when consulting firm Providence Analytics presented its assessment of the Town of East Greenwich’s fiscal situation June 5.
 Then-consultant (now town manager) Gayle Corrigan dedicated several minutes outlining what she said were some potential problems with the EG Fire Department, including what she called “unsustainable collective bargaining agreements” and “short-sighted employment practices.”

 Two weeks later, then-Town Manager Tom Coyle was hustled out of his job (by mutual agreement, Coyle “separated” amicably with the town, but in testimony last Tuesday, 10/17, Council Vice President Sean Todd admitted Coyle had wanted to stay in his position), and Corrigan was given the town manager job.
 Now able to act on her conclusions about the EGFD, Corrigan hired a consultant from Ohio to perform what he called a “fiscal analysis” of the two most recent firefighter collective bargaining agreements.
 He presented his findings at the Aug.
 28 Town Council meeting, saying there were dire financial consequences for the town.
-That report, however, was the analyst’s failure to speak with Fire Chief Russell McGillivray in preparing his report and it’s not clear that Corrigan has since talked with the chief about it.
+The analyst, however, did not speak with Fire Chief Russell McGillivray in preparing his report and it’s not clear that Corrigan has since talked with the chief about it.

 Next, Corrigan and Town Council leadership announced the need to appoint an acting fire chief during a short-term medical leave by Chief Russell McGillivray at a very unusual Saturday morning Town Council meeting.
 The agenda presented a mystery, however, since the usual protocol was that the next in command would assume chief duties during the chief’s absence, in this case McGillivray had tapped Captain Tom Mears.
 But the agenda did not name the person to be appointed and Town Council President Sue Cienki said beforehand that she did not know who Corrigan would be recommending.
 The meeting, which was filled to overflowing with firefighters and town residents, ended five minutes after it began, with Mears’s appointment to the role, just as Chief Russell McGillivray had instructed.
 Town Councilman Mark Schwager questioned the need for a Saturday meeting.
 Cienki defended the move, saying it was important to follow the charter.